 This is significant only for distributed processing via LU6.1 connections.
 PTCTIME defines the maximum number of seconds for which a jobreceiving service waits in PTC state (transaction status P) for confirmation from the job submitter.
 Once this time has elapsed, the connection to the job submitter is shut down, the transaction in the job-receiving service is reset, and the service is terminated.
-This may result in a mismatch.
+This can lead to inconsistent data if the transaction is moved forward in the partner application (mismatch).
 The value 0 means that the job-receiving service waits indefinitely for confirmation.